 - 1. Open IIS Manager. - 2.
 In the Connections panel on the left, select the server. - 3.
-In the IIS section, double-click HTTP Response Headers.

-- 4. In the Actions panel on the right, click Add... to add headers. - 5.
-To block content sniffing, add a response header with the name X-Content-Type-Options and the value nosniff. - 6.
+In the IIS section, double-click HTTP Response Headers. - 4.
+In the Actions panel on the right, click Add... to add headers. - To block content sniffing, add a response header with the name X-Content-Type-Options and the value nosniff. - 6.
 To block cross-site scripting, add a response header with the name X-XSS-Protection and the value 1; mode=block.

-7. On sites that do not run eModules, to prevent framing, add a header with name X-Frame-Options and the value Deny.
+- 7. To prevent caching, add a response header with the name Cache-Control and the value no-store, and another with name Pragma and value no-cache. - 8.
+On sites that do not run eModules, to prevent framing, add a header with name X-Frame-Options and the value Deny.

-After adding the headers, they're defined at the server level and inherited by all applications:
+After adding the headers, check they're defined at the server level and inherited by all applications:

-8. On sites that run eModules, setting a local (for the eModule website only) content security policy header looks like this:
+9. On sites that run eModules, setting a local (for the eModule website only) content security policy header looks like this:

-9. Confirm this is effective by running an application, opening the browser's developer tools and inspecting the response headers:
+10. Confirm this is effective by running an application, opening the browser's developer tools and inspecting the response headers:

+x-content-type-options: nosniff

+x-frame-options: Deny

-x-content-type-options: nosniff x-frame-options: Deny x-xss-protection: 1; mode=block
+x-xss-protection: 1; mode=block